Drift · Coherence · Admissibility · External Correction

 The Throughline

-It begins as small deviations, proxy optimizations, inherited assumptions, authority leakage, frame instability, and systems validating against already-drifting internal state over time.
+Drift rarely begins as visible collapse.
+It begins as small deviations, proxy optimizations, inherited assumptions, authority leakage, frame instability, and systems validating against already-drifting internal state.

 Ready to Move Beyond Reading?